Improving Physical Health and Well-Being at Work

 For example, more than 90 percent of business leaders agree that highlighting wellness and a healthy workforce can influence morale, engagement and corporate performance, according to the Society for Human Resource Management.

-There is also evidence to show that staying healthy and active improves your brain "plasticity" – the ability to maintain good brain function.
+There's also evidence to show that staying healthy and active improves your brain "plasticity" – the ability to learn new things and to maintain good brain function overall.

 This can enable you to control stress, anger and anxiety more effectively, and to improve your general physical and mental resilience.